bethanyuo/ethersJS-contract/README.md

-# Playing with Smart Contracts using Ethers.js
+# Smart Contracts using Ethers.js
 Use the ethers.js library to interact with a smart contract deployed on the Ethereum Ropsten Testnet.
 First compile a contract, deploy it and finally invoke some of the contract’s functions once it’s deployed.

 ## Compiling a Smart Contract